Deadly blast at Austrian gas plant

 Austria gas plant burns after deadly explosion

-A big explosion has rocked a key natural gas facility in eastern Austria, killing one person and injuring at least 18, police say.
+A big blast has rocked a major natural gas hub in Austria, killing one person and injuring at least 18, police say.

-A fire followed the blast at the Baumgarten site, which happened around 08:45 (07:45 GMT).
-The plant lies just east of Vienna, near the Slovak border.
+A fire followed the blast which happened around 08:45 (07:45 GMT) at the Baumgarten site, just east of the capital Vienna, near the Slovak border.

-On Twitter Austrian police said the situation was under control and a technical fault had caused the blast.
+On Twitter, Austrian police said the situation was under control and a technical fault had caused the blast.

-One unconfirmed report spoke of 60 hurt.
-Emergency teams are at the scene.
+The flow of Russian gas to Europe has dropped, triggering price hikes.
+Italy declared a state of emergency.

-Baumgarten is a major hub for imported Russian gas, which is sent on to a number of European countries.
+Baumgarten is a key hub for imported Russian gas, which is sent on to a number of European countries.
 The facility receives about 40bn cubic metres of gas per year.

 "The installation has been brought under control and operations have been suspended there," said Armin Teichert, spokesman for the operator, Austria's Gas Connect service.